andrewheiss/closing-backdoors-dags/README.md

 we’ll have a \(do(\cdot)\)-free version of the causal effect.

 **Unfortunately I have absolutely no idea how to do this with R.**
+Continuous variables blow up the math in *do*-calculus equations and I don’t know how to deal with that.

 ## Comparison of all methods